KellyUK/nc-news-front-end/README.md

 ## About

+This is a news aggregation site displaying articles divided by topic.
+Each article can be rated and commented on by the user; comments can also be rated by voting up or down.
+The user may remove any comments that they have posted on an article.
+Articles are sorted by date as default but can also be viewed by most comments, or most votes.

-This a single page, responsive, news application built to demonstrate front-end skills in React.
-The application makes asynchronous API calls to endpoints in a back-end previously built and linked below.
+The application makes asynchronous API calls to my own server linked below.

 ### NC News-Back-End